poqbox/slotted-armor-hud/config.md

     * Effects the widget when anchored to the bottom and to the right,
     * Default value: `true`
 1. ##### `"warningShown"`
-    * Displays a warning icon beside the low-durability item.
+    * Displays a warning icon beside low-durability items.
     * Default value: `false`
 ### Low-durability indicator
 1. ##### `"minDurabilityValue"`